 If we cannot resolve a complaint by the third business day, we will write and acknowledge your complaint and keep you informed of the progress of our investigation.

 Within eight weeks of us receiving your complaint we will send you either a final response or a written response which explains why we are not able to make a final response to you and when we might be expected to provide a final response.
-If we cannot provide you with a final response by 8 weeks, we will write to you and inform you whether you are entitled to refer your complaint to the Financial Ombudsman Service (“FOS”).
+If we cannot provide you with a final response by 8 weeks, we will write to you and inform you whether you are entitled to refer your complaint to The Claims Management Ombudsman at The Financial Ombudsman Service.

-Please note that if you decide to refer your complaint to the FOS, you must do so within six months of receiving our final response and have given us the opportunity to deal with and resolve your complaint.
+Please note that if you decide to refer your complaint to The Claims Management Ombudsman at The Financial Ombudsman Service, you must do so within six months of receiving our final response and have given us the opportunity to deal with and resolve your complaint.

 We will regard your complaint as closed in the following circumstances: